Adroiti/docs-for-code-review-tools/checkstyle-EmptyBlock.md

 ## Description

 Checks for empty blocks.
-This check does not validate sequential blocks.

 Sequential blocks won't be checked.
 Also, no violations for fall through:

 ```java
 switch (a) {